BJTangerine/Python-ETL-API-Web_Scrape-Big-Banks-Project/README.md

-# Python-ETL-API-Web_Scrape-Big-Banks-Project
+# Data Engineering ETL Project on Largest Banks by Market Capitalization
-Extracts data using APIs &amp; web scraping tools to produce ready-to-load CSV containing list of largest banks by market capitalization transformed from USD to GBP.
+Extracts exchange rate data and list of largest banks by market capitalization using requests & BeautifulSoup libraries to perform API call and web scrape.
+Transforms data by applying an exchange rate from the extracted exchange rates data (in this case GBP) and applying that to the market capitalization column.
+"Loads" data into a CSV which can be easily loaded into an RDBMS.
+Also contains logging functions to log each step of the ETL process in a separate logs text file.